 Although the two men were pronounced "not guilty" by an all-white jury, the effect of the Emmett Till case on the nation was profound.
 Emmett's mother Mamie was particularly moved by the effort to spread awareness about the brutality of racism.
 When her son's body was shipped back up to Chicago for the funeral, she made sure it was an open-casket funeral so people could see what had happened to Emmett.

 The Emmett Till case received national attention.
-Many of those who heard stories on the radio or saw pictures of Emmett's body were young people -- the same generation that would soon grow up and demand widespread change across America.
-To learn about direct action and even bigger steps toward civil rights, read the next page.
+Many of those who heard stories on the radio or saw pictures of Emmett's body were young people — the same generation that would soon grow up and demand widespread change across America.